 International Radiocarbon Intercomparison

-The international radiocarbon intercomparison is a long-running program of inter-laboratory quality control exercises undertaken by the 14C community (e.g. TIRI, FIRI, VIRI, SIRI, Scott 2003; Scott et al. 2010a, 2010b, 2017).
-14CHRONO actively participates in these programs and has analysed and reported results for both VIRI and SIRI, as well as using standards from earlier intercomparisons as a part of our routine analysis program.
+The international radiocarbon intercomparison is a long-running program of inter-laboratory quality control exercises undertaken by the 14C community (e.g. TIRI, FIRI, VIRI, SIRI, GIRI Scott 2003; Scott et al. 2010a, 2010b, 2017, 2023).
+14CHRONO actively participates in these programs and has analysed and reported results for VIRI, SIRI and GIRI as well as using standards from earlier intercomparisons as a part of our routine analysis program.

-13 samples were sourced and distributed to AMS laboratories from which more than 40 reported results.
-The results from 14CHRONO are in excellent agreement with the consensus values reported across all laboratories.
+17 samples were sourced and distributed to AMS labs from which 55 returned results.
+The results from 14CHRONO are all in excellent (statistical) agreement with the preliminary consensus values reported across all laboratories involved.

 Routine Analysis of Reference Material